maciej-kulon/hls-variants-info/README.md

     ```zsh
     npm install && npm run docker
     ```
-    <span style="color:yellow" >PLEASE NOTICE</span>: Building docker image for the first time may take up to an hour or even longer, depending on your hardware.
+    <a style="color:yellow" >PLEASE NOTICE</a>: Building docker image for the first time may take up to an hour or even longer, depending on your hardware.
 FFmpeg with lots of enabled libraries and VMAF are compiled from source during docker build process.

 ## Usage

-If `npm run docker` command completed successfully, tool is ready to be used.
+If `npm run docker` command has completed successfully, tool is ready to be used.

 ## Segments bitrates measurement

-To measure segments bitrate values, min, max and average, HTTP request has to be send to <http://localhost:3000> on `hls-manifest` endpoint with `x-manifest-url` header pointing to HLS **MasterPlaylist** file.
+To measure segments bitrate values, min, max and average, HTTP request has to be send to `http://localhost:3000/hls-manifest` endpoint with `x-manifest-url` header pointing to HLS **MasterPlaylist** file.

 ```zsh
 curl  -X POST http://localhost:3000/hls-manifest \